Overview

 every time.

-- Students may think the ray keeps curving through the whole block.
+- You may think the ray keeps curving through the whole block.
 Contrast the straight-line path

 within each medium with the direction change only at the boundaries.

-- Set a short sequence of boundary diagrams so students practise predicting the bending direction in
+- Set a short sequence of boundary diagrams so you practise predicting the bending direction in

 both directions.